reowst/sdk/FAQ.md

 * Google
 * Azure

-If you'd like to tryout Network Next but you host your game servers somewhere else, please let us know.
+If you'd like to evaluate Network Next but you host your game servers somewhere else, please let us know at sales@networknext.com

 ## What platforms do you support?